f5devcentral/f5-big-iq-pm-team/f5-bigiq-onboarding/README.md

 ![Deployment Diagram](./images/diagram_onboarding.png)

-The tool is using Ansible Galaxy Role along with a docker container to execute the playbooks.
-It can be launched from your local machine or a remote linux machine as long as it has network connectivity to the management IP addresses of the targeted BIG-IQ instances to onboard/configure.
+Once the inventory files are set with the necessary information (IP, license, dns, ntp, ...), the Ansible playbooks can be launched from your local machine or a remote linux machine, as long as you have network connectivity to the management IP addresses of the targeted BIG-IQ instances to onboard/configure.

 BIG-IQ Onboarding with Docker and Ansible
 -----------------------------------------